O Maker, hear my cry:

 Charon Mercar and Rhiannon Bonheur met by chance in the Grand Catherdral in Val Royeaux in 9.11 Dragon .
 Their love blossomed quickly as Charon continously sneaked away from his work to see her.
 The two eloped back to Tevinter in 9.14 Dragon.

-Throughout their childhood, Circe was kept separated from the public as mandated by the Tevinter military and magisters involved with Charon's condemnation.
+Per mandate of Charon's Legatus and the Magisters, Circe was kept separated from the public as it would be uncouth for a man of such high status to be seen with an elf.
 Very few knew of Circe's existence outside of the Mercars and the military.
-The household servants were bound to the house or sworn to secrecy about the household.
+The household slaves were bound to the house or sworn to secrecy about the household.
 Despite everything, Rhiannon raised Circe as her child and loved them to pieces.
-Charon never said so, but he loved Circe too….
+Charon never said so, but he loved Circe too.

 The rift came not long after Circe became Carion.